jbw976/crossplane/design/one-pager-stacks-security-isolation.md

 * All CRDs related to GCP infrastructure and services will be installed to the cluster, such as `CloudSQLInstance`, `CloudSQLInstanceClass`, `GKECluster`, `GKEClusterClass`, `Network`, `Subnetwork`, etc.
 * A `ClusterRole` will be created at the cluster level that includes all of the RBAC rules for API groups, resources, and verbs that were specified in the `rbac.yaml` file from the stack.
-Because this is a `ClusterRole`, this can grant the given permissions to cluster-scoped resources and to namespaced resources across all namespaces.
+Because this is a `ClusterRole`, bindings to this role can grant the given permissions to cluster-scoped resources and to namespaced resources across all namespaces.
-* A `ServiceAccount` is created in the namespace that the stack's controller will be running that will serve as the runtime identify of the controller.
+* A `ServiceAccount` is created in the namespace that the stack's controller will be running.
+This will serve as the runtime identify of the controller.
 * A `ClusterRoleBinding` is created at the cluster level to bind the `ClusterRole` and the namespaced `ServiceAccount`
 * A `Deployment` is created in the same namespace as the stack and it is expected to launch and manage the pod that hosts the GCP controllers.

 It is worth reiterating the scope of permissions that this platform stack has received:

-> Because the stack is given a `ClusterRole`, is can be granted permissions to cluster-scoped resources and to namespaced resources across all namespaces.
+> Because the stack is given a `ClusterRole`, it can be granted permissions to cluster-scoped resources and to namespaced resources across all namespaces.

 The diagram below summarizes the artifacts in the control plane after the GCP stack has been installed and a couple example `MySQLClaims` have been created.